delta-one/dell-xps-15-9570-debian-linux/README.md

 ```
 4. Depending on your usage and preferences, you might have to adjust the lines starting with `set config(0)` and specify at which temperatures which fan shall be active and at what speed.
 5. Unfortunately the `i8k`-package was not designed for the XPS 15 9570 originally, so the kernel module needs to be force-loaded: `sudo modprobe i8k force=1`
 6. Even if the daemon is running, the BIOS will still override it.
 Therefore the BIOS control must be disabled.
 An easy way to do that is using the tool [dell-bios-fan-control](https://github.com/TomFreudenberg/dell-bios-fan-control).
-After installing it the BIOS control can be disabled with `dell-bios-fan-control 0`.
+After installing it the BIOS control can be disabled with `sudo dell-bios-fan-control 0`.
 7. Start the `i8k`-daemon with `sudo service i8kmon start` and enjoy more silence.

 ### Sound